tkrop/go-make/MANUAL.md

-make update-all    # short cut to execute all update targets make update-go     # updates the go version to the current compiler version make update-deps   # updates the project dependencies to the latest version make update-make   # updates the build environment to a requested version make update-tools  # updates the project tools to the latest versions
+make update-all    # short cut to execute all update targets make update-go     # updates the go version to the current compiler version make update-deps   # updates the project dependencies to the latest version make update-make   # updates the build environment to a given/latest version make update-tools  # updates the project tools to a given/latest version make update-*      # updates a specific tool to a given/latest version
 ```

+Most `update-*` targets support a optional `<version>` argument to select a
-Many update targets support a target version with `?`-suffix to test whether an
+specific version (also `latest`) as well as a `?`-suffix to check whether an
 update is available instead of executing it directly.

 * For `update(-deps)` a `<mode>` can be supplied to update dependencies to the